rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-08.md

 <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): C</details>

-Question #3.
-A security engineer needs to develop a process to investigate and respond to potential security events on a company's Amazon EC2 instances.
+3. A security engineer needs to develop a process to investigate and respond to potential security events on a company's Amazon EC2 instances.
 All the EC2 instances are backed by Amazon Elastic Block Store (Amazon EBS).
 The company uses AWS Systems Manager to manage all the EC2 instances and has installed Systems Manager Agent (SSM Agent) on all the EC2 instances.
 The process that the security engineer is developing must comply with AWS security best practices and must meet the following requirements:
 A compromised EC2 instance's volatile memory and non-volatile memory must be preserved for forensic purposes.
 A compromised EC2 instance's metadata must be updated with corresponding incident ticket information.